 At some point, you may need to tune Solr1 to handle heavier indexing and searching loads; this is especially true for production environments with heavy search index usage.
-In this page, we will look at some of the configuration options available you can use in order to optimize and make Solr production-ready.
+This page will look at some of the configuration options available in order to optimize and make Solr production-ready.
 The tuning methods presented below are intended as a general guide to optimize a Solr server; it is still important to consider your organization's use case before committing to a different configuration.

 Before making any changes, it is important to know which parts of Solr may need further optimization.
 To give you a head start, you may check your Solr instance's performance statistics and log files; both of which are accessible via the Solr Admin UI (not available on the embedded version).
 To get to the Solr Admin UI, follow the steps below: